 that the "collateral damage" fall-out of such actions would contaminate

-demonstrated special ability, I was exiled from France and reassigned
+demonstrated special ability, I was reassigned to Special Services

 as a student for the Doctorate in Social Psychology at the Sorbonne, I

 released from active duty

 90 days early.
 My chief accomplishment during 21 months in the US

 despite not having been promoted to even the lowest active duty rank

 I concluded my illustrious military career as an E-2.